mksmvnv/mksmvnv/README.md

 </p>

 <p>
-  Honestly, here I'm trying to do something new for myself, which I hope won't break so often.
-My main goal is to develop in the field of Machine Learning and in the future work on projects related to AI.
+  To be honest, here I'm trying to do something new for myself, hoping it won't break too often.
+My main goal is to grow in the field of Machine Learning and eventually work on AI-related projects.
 </p>

 <ul>